Constraints on baryon-number-violating top-quark operators in standard model effective field theory

 However, the level of fine-tuning required to avoid the nucleon decay bounds studied here is extremely difficult to conceive, particularly given the absence of stringent symmetries preventing heavy-to-light quark conversion.
 For instance, one might attempt to induce a light-quark operator at the TeV scale that precisely cancels the effect of the top-quark operator in the low-energy observable.
 Achieving this would typically require a cancellation at the level of $10-20$ decimal points among the separate contributions of different Wilson coefficients, involving different infrared logarithms between the arbitrary TeV scale and the effective one corresponding to the low-energy process.
 Even if such a cancellation could be arranged at tree or one-loop level, it would be completely disrupted when incorporating the next order of corrections.
 In this context, the fine-tuning required for such a cancellation is, in practice, impossible to calculate and, even if it were to occur for a specific low-energy BNV observable, it would generally not hold across different processes.

 Thus, our work has outlined the challenges in conceiving any BSM scenario with nonzero top-quark operators at the TeV scale that could be observed in collider searches.
-We have done so in a transparent manner, aiming to inspire potential new approaches to overcome these challenges.
-For instance, one promising avenue is the exploration of BNV operators in SM extensions involving long-lived particles which cannot be produced in nucleon decays due to kinematic constraints \cite{Fornal:2018eol,Fox:2024kda,Li:2024liy}.
-However, such exploration lies beyond the scope of this letter.
+We have done so in a transparent manner, aiming to inspire potential alternative approaches to overcome these challenges.
+For instance, promising avenues are exotic higher-order operators violating baryon and/or lepton number by more than one unit \cite{Durieux:2012gj} or the exploration of BNV operators in SM extensions involving long-lived particles which cannot be produced in nucleon decays due to kinematic constraints \cite{Fornal:2018eol,Fox:2024kda,Li:2024liy}.
+However, such exploration lies beyond the scope of this work.

-\Sec{Acknowledgments.} We thank Svjetlana Fajfer and Antonio Pich for valuable comments on the manuscript.
-This work is supported by the European Union – Next Generation EU, by the University of Padua under the 2021 STARS Grants@Unipd programme (Acronym and title of the project: CPV-Axion – Discovering the CP-violating axion), by MIUR grant PRIN 2017L5W2PT, by MCIN/AEI/10.13039/501100011033 Grant No. PID2020-114473GB-I00, and by PROMETEO/2021/071 (GV).
+\Sec{Acknowledgments.} We thank Arnau Bas i Beneito, Svjetlana Fajfer and Antonio Pich for valuable comments on the manuscript.
+This work is supported by the European Union – Next Generation EU, by the University of Padua under the 2021 STARS Grants@Unipd programme (Acronym and title of the project: CPV-Axion – Discovering the CP-violating axion), by MIUR grant PRIN 2017L5W2PT, by MCIN/AEI/10.13039/501100011033 Grant No. PID2020-114473GB-I00, by the plan GenT program (CIDEIG/2023/12), by CSIC through IF/PF-ERC IFERC22013 and by PROMETEO/2021/071 (GV).